NetSuite Query authentication guide

-This is a step-by-step guide to acquiring credentials for authorizing the NetSuite Query component for use in Matillion ETL.
+This is a step-by-step guide to acquiring NetSuite credentials and authorizing the NetSuite Query component.

 - Log in to the NetSuite portal.